14. Common chores#

 14.1.
 Search the Hutch#

 The buttons on the hutch interlock panel are labeled with black stickers with white numbers.
-Those labels correspond to the numbering in these lists:
+Those labels correspond to the numbering in these lists.
+Note that there is no step #4 when opening the hutch and no step #2 when closing.

 14.1.1.
 To OPEN the hutch#